MattGibney/DarkCurse/docs/about.md

 The Dark Curse project is an Open Source re-creation of the classic MMO Dark Throne.
 This project aims to be a faithful recreation of the game, with the will of the community driving it forward.
 To begin with, I intend to make the game as similar as possible to the original Dark Throne.
-Once I have acheived this, I will move on to enhancing the game with new features and functionality.
+Once I have achieved this, I will move on to enhancing the game with new features and functionality.
 All changes to the game will first be proposed to the player base and put to a vote.
 Only the top voted changes will be implemented.

 ## A focus on Charity

-Dark Throne offerd a premium subscription to players.
-This subscription provided players with sevelar benefits over a free account.
+Dark Throne offered a premium subscription to players.
+This subscription provided players with several benefits over a free account.
 The proceeds of these subscriptions were one of the Game's primary sources of income.
 As well as the premium subscription, the game also ran adverts for players on free accounts.